morganbale/morganbale.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I'm Morgan Rhodes Bale, a fourth year Ph.D. student in Quantitative Marketing at Drexel University.
+I'm Morgan, a fourth year Ph.D. student in Quantitative Marketing at Drexel University.
 I enjoy researching consumers, brands, and retailers using quantitative methods (e.g. Bayesian Statistics).
 I grew up in West Palm Beach, FL so I love the sunshine and going to the beach.
 I have two daughters who keep me busy!

 ## Research